Vientiane Laos Travel Guide

 Be aware of closures during national celebrations.

-Dressing modestly, especially at temples (shoulders/knees covered), and removing shoes are customary.
-Avoid using flash in religious sites.
+Modest attire, especially in temples (dress to cover shoulders and knees), and removing shoes are customary.
+Abstain from using flash in holy sites.

 Vientiane's infrastructure generally lacks wheelchair-friendly features.